Home > Blog > House Sitting France

 If you are combining France with the rest of Europe: THS with our 25% discount for one platform across the continent.
 Add Nomador's three-month plan if France makes up a significant portion of the trip.

 If you are doing global travel that includes France: THS Premium covers Australia, New Zealand, Europe, and the Americas under one membership.
-The 80 France listings are a real limitation, but the international coverage justifies the cost when France is one stop among many.
+Check our TrustedHouseSitters pricing guide for the full plan breakdown.
+The roughly 85 France listings are a real limitation, but the international coverage justifies the cost when France is one stop among many.

 If you are targeting Paris or the Côte d'Azur: Build three to five reviews in lower-competition regions first: Loire Valley, Brittany, rural Alps.
 Profile quality and review history are the deciding factors for competitive sits, not platform choice.